alisw/alisw.github.io/infrastructure-pr-testing.markdown

 checking a PR is not done once a given PR is built, but only when it's merged, builders keep retrying to build even PR which were previously successfully built.
-This is because the boundary condition of the PR checking could be different (e.g. merge conflict might happen) and therefore the test of PR is considered done only when the PR is merged.
+This is because the boundary condition of the PR checking could be different (e.g. merge conflict might happen a previously unresponsive service is back to production) and therefore the test of a given PR is considered complete only when the PR is merged.

+By default the builders will behave in the following manner:

+- Wait for a configurable number of seconds
+- Check if there is one or more untested PR.
+If yes, start building them and then go back to the starting point.
+- Check if there are pull requests which were previously checked and had a failure.
+If yes, test one of them and then go back to the starting point.
+- Check if there are pull requests which were previously checked and had did not have a failure.
+If yes, test one of them and then go back to the starting point.

 # Deploying the builders